chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 **Outcomes & Carry-Forward**

-Boons: Soul-Light (1/arc: remove a Desperate → Controlled shift for one scene)
+Boons: Soul-Light (1/arc: remove a Desperate → Dominant shift for one scene)
 Burdens: Fetter's Boon requires the GM to bank +1 SB; Ledger - Helped: All previous if you find peace Shard Kit: Final candle grants permanent +1d to recognize true contrition
 Links: The final choice determines the campaign's legacy and any future encounters